Mawddwy Railway: Construction and opening: 1865 – 1876

-Decline: 1877 – 1908
+First operating period: 1877 – 1908

 In 1874, the Hendre Ddu Tramway was opened to connect Buckley's Hendreddu quarry to the Mawddwy Railway at Aberangell.
 Further quarries were connected to the tramway – Maes-y-gamfa quarry in 1886, Gartheiniog quarry in 1887 and finally Tal-y-Mierin in 1913.

 By the early 1890s, the infrastructure of the Mawddwy Railway was considerably worn and Buckley had no funds to repair it.
 The slate industry declined during the late 1890s and early 1900s, and the railway continued to run down as there were no capital funds and barely any profit.
 Passenger services were suspended "pending repairs" in April 1901.
 Buckley offered the entire railway to the Cambrian Railways for £12,000, but the Cambrian did not have the capital reserves to make the purchase.
 The Cambrian's Chairman Charles Sherwood Denniss suggested that Buckley apply for a Light Railway Order and run the line as a tourist attraction.
 A single daily freight train continued to run until April 1908, at which point all services were abandoned due to the poor state of the track and locomotives.